canriquez/torrewrap-api/README.md

 ## Authentication: Access to resources

-Due to time constrains, uses no method for ensuring session persistance in a reliable manner.
-When the provides the right login credentials, the API will send a json object including the user_id in the database.
-This user Id, is then stored in the front end's local storage, and will be send back to the API for additional requests as a way of request authentications.
+Due to time constraints, uses no method for reliably ensuring session persistence.
+When the user provides the right login credentials, the API will send a JSON object, including the user_id in the database.
+This user Id, is then stored in the front end's local storage and will be sent back to the API for additional requests to request authentications.

 # API Endpoints